‘Brexit Hardman’ Steve Baker MP Joins Climate Denial Group

 The GWPF was founded in 2009 to combat what it described as “extremely damaging and harmful policies” designed to mitigate climate change.
 The group repeatedly rejects the findings of mainstream climate science, including arguing that global temperatures are not rising and accusing the world’s leading body on climate science, the IPCC of bad science that is beholden to policymakers.

-You can read more about the Global Warming Policy Foundation in its profile in DeSmog’s Disinformation Database

-Find out more about the Global Warming Policy Foundation history of disinformation
+Find out more about the Global Warming Policy Foundation’s history of disinformation

 Find out more about Steve Baker’s stance on climate change